 No. However, students who would like private tutoring can pay an additional fee for one-on-one tutoring sessions with us.

 Currently, we do not offer SAT or ACT prep classes for seventh or eighth graders.
-However, we do offer a Duke TIP prep program for middle schoolers who aspire to earn state or national recognition by taking the SAT or ACT.
-To learn more about this program and whether your child is eligible, check out this link.
+However, we do offer one-on-one tutoring for middle schoolers who are aiming to excel academically or who would like extra guidance in any of their core classes.
+To learn more about our tutoring options and flexibility, visit this link.

 Yes!
 We offer a Combined ACT & SAT program as well as an ACT & SAT + College Admissions Guidance program.
 Both programs are designed for high school sophomores who are serious about preparing for the ACT and SAT.
 However, students starting later in the test prep process may choose to focus on one test rather than both, so we offer SAT or ACT only options as well.

 Of course!
-We offer a College Admissions Guidance webinar series and an in-person bootcamp to work with students on their essay-writing skills, financial aid opportunities, resume building, and more!
+We offer a College Admissions Guidance in-person bootcamp to work with students on their essay-writing skills, financial aid opportunities, resume building, and more!
 Additionally, through our College Essay Offering program, students can obtain valuable advice on how to strengthen their supplemental essays and their flagship essay in an individualized, feedback-oriented setting.
 If students are looking to explore our ACT and SAT prep offerings as well, then we would recommend that they sign up for our ACT & SAT + College Admissions Guidance package, which merges test prep with college advice to create one comprehensive, all-inclusive program.
 In short, we have a variety of college admissions programs designed to accommodate all kinds of students.
 After all, our dedication is for your higher education!

 Almost all colleges accept either an SAT or an ACT score and do not prefer one over the other.
 With that being said, if you have enough time to prepare for both the SAT and the ACT, then we suggest that you take both.
 This way, you have more options when deciding which score(s) to send to colleges.
 Furthermore, as both tests are fundamentally different in their form and structure, you may find that you are significantly better at one over the other.
-You won’t find out unless you give both tests a shot!
+You won’t find out unless you give each test a shot!

 The answer – it depends.
 It depends on where you want to go to college, what you plan to study in college, how much time you can commit to test prep in high school, and so much more.
-If you want to get college credits while you’re still in high school, you may wish to consider taking AP classes.
-Although there is a heavy time commitment that comes with these classes, you will discover that the benefits outweigh the pitfalls.
+If you want to earn college credit while you’re still in high school, we highly recommend that you consider taking AP classes.
+Although these classes generally come with a heavy time commitment, the benefits far outweigh the pitfalls.
 Not only can you further highlight your academic strengths on your college applications, but you will also gain valuable skills needed in a collegiate environment.
 Plus, most colleges give you course credits for passing the end-of-year exams!
 It’s a win-win-win!